benofbrown/darksouls/DSIII_Low_Death.md

 - Reinforce estus and burn any bone shards you have.
 - Make sure you have at least two *Gold Pine Resin* and a *Blue Bug Pellet*.
 - Warp to *Rosaria's Chamber*, join the covenant and reallocate stats to  *Vigour*: 40, *Dexterity*: 11, *Luck*: 30 and the rest in *Endurance*.
-- Warp to *Demon Ruins* and kill *Old Demon King*, then warp back to *Firelink Shrine*.
-You should get enough souls for two levels.
+- Warp to *Demon Ruins* and kill *Old Demon King*.
+- Warp to *Distant Manor*.

 ## Phase III: Final Push

 This phase is a boss rush, with a bit of levelling up.
 We have all the items we need though so we don't need to worry about that.

-- Warp to *Distant Manor* and open up the short cut to Pontiff.
+- Open up the short cut to Pontiff.
 You'll need to kill *Londor Pale Shade* on the way, it's best not to aggro the dogs before this and fight them at the bottom of the stairs.
 - Kill Pontiff with parries and a *Gold Pine Resin*.
 - Kill Aldrich with magic resistant gear, a *Blue Bug Pellet*, and some *Carthus Rouge*.
 - Warp to Firelink Shrine and level up *Luck*, then warp to Dragon Barracks.